 Here’s the thing, though.
 If you’re using an auto loan finder, chances are pretty good that you’re actually having trouble finding a loan.
 That means you’re probably not in the “perfect credit” category.
 In fact, it’s much more likely that you’re closer to the “poor credit” end of the scale.
 If this is your situation, your lousy credit doesn’t necessarily mean you won’t be able to find financing.
 Rather, it just means you’ll have to hunt a little harder to get the auto loan you need.

 There are plenty of auto lenders out there that are perfectly willing to work with credit challenged customers.
 Even if you’ve had a major problem or two with your credit history, you should still be able to find a lender that is able to get you financed.
 Now, your credit rating will mean you’ll definitely have to pay more in interest, and probably a high down payment to get the deal done.
 But if you understand that as you begin to use your auto loan finder, it’s much easier to swallow.
 Bad credit means higher rates — it’s as simple as that.

 Once you locate a few lenders, it’s time to check them out.
 Ask your friends and co-workers whether they’ve worked with a particular lender, and find out what their experiences were.
 If you do this, you’ll get a much better picture of the loan company and how they treat their customers.
-By using an auto loan finder and vetting the companies well, you should be able to find a loan you can live with.Written by randomlyryan
+By using an auto loan finder and vetting the companies well, you should be able to find a loan you can live with.randomlyryan